jsreport/jsreport-mongodb-store/README.md

   "extensions": {
     "mongodb-store": {
       "address": "127.0.0.1",
       "databaseName" : "std",
-      "connectOptions": { /* any custom mongodb connection options can be passed here */ }
+      "connectOptions": { /* any custom mongodb connection options can be passed here */ }, "prefix": "jsreport_" // optional prefix for jsreport collections, defaults to no prefix }
-    }
   }
 }